 Christian doctrine and morality are not human doctrine and morality.
 Rather, they are God’s doctrine and morality.
 They are founded on objective truths about God, man, the world, and the future that have been shown to us by our Creator, not arbitrarily, but purposefully, so that we may know, love, and serve Him in accord with His will.
 If a person does not believe this, if they instead believe that Christian doctrines and morals are merely the pious musings or the oppressive assertions of human beings, then he or she lacks substantial reason to be a Christian.
 And specifically, if a Catholic does not believe that the Catholic Church is God’s chosen means for making known this saving truth and dispensing the saving grace that accompanies it – and all this by the promised Spirit of Truth – then in the same way, he or she lacks substantial reason to be a Catholic.

-When Christ gave St. Peter, the Apostles, and their successors the authority to teach, sanctify, and govern in His name, saying, “whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven,” He did not give them an absolute authority.
+When Christ gave St. Peter, the Apostles, and their successors the authority to teach, sanctify, and govern the faithful in His name, saying, “whatever you bind on earth shall be bound in heaven, and whatever you loose on earth shall be loosed in heaven,” He did not give them an absolute authority.
 They could not then abolish the Ten Commandments and the Gospel precepts.
 Rather, such authority was given so as to uphold, expound, and defend the truths and laws of God in the face of opposition to them or confusion about them.
 The Church possesses no authority whatsoever to deny what Christ has asserted in the Gospel.

 The Catholic Church and faith will survive, no matter what we do to them.
-But the fact is, the ancient faith is presently being neglected and abused by those who have the responsibility from Christ to be their chief defenders.
+But the fact is, the ancient faith is presently being neglected and assaulted by those who have the responsibility from Christ to be its chief defenders.
 In such difficult circumstances, we must all “contend for the faith which was once for all delivered to the saints” (Jude 3).
 For we are not members of a football team or cheerleaders on the sidelines; rather, we are disciples of Jesus Christ, and it is our duty and privilege to live and die for the faith He taught…even when our leaders betray that faith.
 There can never ever be a good excuse for being a bad Catholic.

 I stand firmly with the four cardinals, twenty-five scholars, and thirty cardinals against the confusion caused by Amoris Laetitia.
 But rather than have each confused passage be painstakingly resolved in an effort to “save” the document, I would personally prefer to see either the eighth chapter removed or the entire document withdrawn.
 Let’s end this catastrophic confusion by altogether eliminating the cause.
 If pope Francis truly is as humble as many claim, then let him once and for all resolve this dilemma with three humble words: “I was wrong”.